-What Complete Proteins are Best for Building Muscle?
+What Complete and Incomplete Proteins are Best for Building Muscle?

 This is going to sound like a cop-out, but… all of them.
-The best thing you can do for health and progress is practice healthy eating and include a wide variety of protein rich foods in your diet.
+The best thing you can do for health and progress is practice healthy eating and include a wide variety of complete and incomplete protein rich foods in your diet.
 Each source will have different micronutrients and slightly different essential amino acid profiles that will help keep your body healthy and produce better results.
-Listen to your body as well, you may digest different foods better or notice you feel better after eating specific foods.
-Some people claim to get better results from steak, some claim to get them from chicken.
-It may just be placebo, but placebo works!
-If you find that one source provides better results for you, include more of that in your diet, but don’t forget to keep the others.

 How Much Complete Protein Should be Consumed?

-Even though protein from animal foods is superior to plant protein, there really is no reason why someone wouldn’t be able to meet their essential amino acids needs by eating just plants alone.
-Now, doing this is generally harder, but as long as you combine different sources of plant protein (i.e legumes, grains and beans), you will be good to go!
+Even though complete protein is superior to incomplete proteins, there really is no reason why someone wouldn’t be able to meet their essential amino acids needs by eating just plants alone.
+Now, doing this is generally harder, but as long as you combine different sources of incomplete proteins (i.e legumes, grains and beans), you will be good to go!

 Ultimately, your best bet would be to consume up to 1g per lb. of bodyweight every day, derived from a variety of sources.
 Whether you are meeting your needs or not, can be judged on how you perform, recover, and feel.

-If you are struggling to get in enough protein try these!
+If you are struggling to get in enough proteins try these!

 Not sure how many calories you should be consuming?
 Check out this Calorie Calculator!